remarkjs/remark/doc/remarkplugin.7.md

 ### .remarkrc

-`.remarkrc` and `package.json` files can declare which plugins should be used by including either a list of plugins or a map of plugin–options pairs on a `plugins` field in the exposed object.
+`.remarkrc`, `.remarkrc.js`, and `package.json` files can declare which plugins should be used by including either a list of plugins or a map of plugin–options pairs on a `plugins` field in the exposed object.
 When referencing an npm plugin, and the plugin’s name is prefixed by `remark-`, this prefix can be omitted.

 For example, the following `.remarkrc` file will use [`remark-lint`](https://www.npmjs.com/package/remark-lint):